Refer to the Setting Up and Getting Started guide.

 user.

-The result is then returned to the LogicManager
+The result is then returned to the LogicManager.

 The sequence diagram below shows the process of finding internship applications.

-Note: The lifeline for FindCommandParser
+Note: The lifeline for FindCommandParser and FindCommand

 should end at the destroy marker (X)